jmpavlick/hypertextual/public/posts/20160114_TheMegahertzChallenge.md

 My good friend and confidant [edlinfan](https://botb.club/~edlinfan/) is an embedded systems developer, and a retro-computing enthusiast of the purest form.
 As a New Years' Resolution, he's taken on what he calls The Megahertz Challenge - a resolve to spend as much time as possible using hardware whose clock speeds can't be measured in gigahertz.
 It's a very interesting idea, [and you can read more about it here, on his blog](https://botb.club/~edlinfan/blog/posts/The%20MHz%20Challenge.html).

 Inspired by this, I ran out and picked up a Rasberry Pi of my own...
-I'm still waiting on a few things tho show up in the mail, but I plan to do as much of my daily-driver, non-work-related computing on it as possible.
+I'm still waiting on a few things to show up in the mail, but I plan to do as much of my daily-driver, non-work-related computing on it as possible.
 I'm excited about the potential of doing some dev work on it, as well.

 For me, it comes down to *doing enough, with less*.
 You can still do a lot and have a lot of fun under 1GHZ, and I'm looking forward to the journey.